 And you know, it's very interesting.

-People mentioned exoneration.
+People mention exoneration.

 That was something where he totally folded because he never had the right to exonerate.

-And it was covered very well by Congressman Turner, and put to a conclusion.
+And it was covered very well by Congressman Turner and put to a conclusion.

-We were if you take a look at not only the report, beyond the report, take a look at not what he said, but what he was forced to say.
+We were, if you take a look at not only the report, beyond the report, take a look at not what he said, but what he was forced to say.

-You know, we had a couple of cases with actually we had about six cases where they asked our people, our representatives, television networks, Please don't come in tonight.
+You know, we had a couple of cases with, actually, we had about six cases where they asked our people, our representatives, television networks, please don't come in tonight.

 We're not going to be doing much on it.

-And the reason they're not, because it's over.
+And the reason they're not because it's over.

 Go ahead.